pythus2000us/heroku-playwright-buildpack/README.md

 ### Firefox

-For Firefox, you can refer to the official examples, no need to adjust any configurations.
+For Firefox, you can refer to the official examples; no need to adjust any configurations.

 ```javascript
 const { firefox } = require("playwright-firefox");